 At birth, the paired and unpaired bones of the skull are in close association to each other via the metopic, coronal, sagittal and lambdoid sutures.
 The sutures unite at the anterior and posterior fontanelle, all of which fuse normally before the age of two years.

 Any form of fusion before the full development of the brain leads to microcephaly and limited growth and maturation of the brain.
 Thus, in adulthood, the bones are united at sutural areas such as the coronal suture that unites the frontal and parietal bones, sagittal suture that unites the two parietal bones and the lambdoid suture that unites the occipital and parietal bones.

 - Control of the activities of the rest of the body.

 - Processing, integration, and coordination of information from the peripheral nervous system.

 - It is also involved in carrying out cognitive functions such as control of attention, preservation and memory, expression, and language, as well as visual functions.

 It is the largest part of the brain that is divided into the right and left cerebral hemisphere.
 The two hemispheres communicate with each other via the five commissures mainly through the corpus callosum.

-The gross anatomy of the cerebrum involves anatomical and functional organization into a series of groves and ridges, known as sulci and gyri, respectively.
-Each have been named differently as follows.
+The gross anatomy of the cerebrum involves anatomical and functional organization into a series of grooves and ridges, known as sulci and gyri, respectively.
+Each has been named differently as follows.